neet-007/text_editor_c/README.md

 - A basic text editor.
 - Config File: an ini file that holds some of the editor configuration.
 - Auto Indent: Automatically indent lines for better code formatting it only indents with the same amout as previous line.
+- Copy and Paste: Support for clipboard operations.

 ## Build